Montgomery, Alabama: Top employers

 According to the Living Wage Calculator, the living wage for the city is US$19.73 per hour (or $41,038 per year) for an individual and $37.14 per hour ($77,251 per year) for a family of four.
 These are slightly lower than the state averages of $20.15 per hour for an individual and $41.11 for a family of four.
-US$7.25 per hour minimum wage in Alabama.
+US$7.25 per hour is the minimum wage in Alabama.

 Health care

 Montgomery serves as a hub for healthcare in the central Alabama and Black Belt region.
 Hospitals located in the city include Baptist Medical Center South on South East Boulevard, Baptist Medical Center East next to the campus of Auburn University Montgomery on Taylor Road, and Jackson Hospital, which is located next to Oak Park off interstate 85.
 Montgomery is also home to two medical school campuses: Baptist Medical Center South (run by University of Alabama at Birmingham) and Jackson Hospital (run by Alabama Medical Education Consortium).